Dungarvan Town Council: Predecessors

-Council establishment and development
+Town Commissioners and later development

-Town records date the establishment of Dungarvan's Town Commissioners to 1855, but many records were destroyed over the years.

-The Towns Improvement Act was drawn up in 1854 which provided for a town meeting and the decision to have the town under "Municipal Government".
-On 29 January 1855, 15 commissioners were elected to the new Town Commissioners.
+Following the Towns Improvement (Ireland) Act 1854, plans were drawn up which provided for a town meeting and the decision to have the town under "Municipal Government".
+On 29 January 1855, 15 commissioners were elected to the new town commissioners.
 Projects undertaken by the commissioners included the development of a town park in the mid-1890s.
+Administration continued from then, but many records were destroyed over the years.

-Following the Local Government (Ireland) Act 1898, the town council was replaced by an urban district council (UDC), and councillors elected to the newly reorganised body held the first meeting of the Dungarvan Urban District Council on 23 January 1899.
+Following the Local Government (Ireland) Act 1898, the town commissioners were replaced by an urban district council (UDC).
+Councillors elected to the reorganised body held the first meeting of the Dungarvan Urban District Council on 23 January 1899.

-The urban district council became a town council in 2002, following the enactment of the Local Government Act 2001.
+The urban district council became a town council in 2002, under the Local Government Act 2001.
 Along with other similar town councils in Ireland, the body was abolished in 2014 under the Local Government Reform Act 2014.
-Since 2014, Dungarvan has been administered directly by Waterford City and County Council, with meetings of the Dungarvan/Lismore District Council being held in the Civic Offices, Dungarvan.
+Since 2014, Dungarvan has been administered directly by Waterford City and County Council, with meetings of the Municipal District of Dungarvan—Lismore being held in the Civic Offices, Dungarvan.